-In 1873, in what would serve as a preview of the Battle of Little Bighorn three years later, an Indian military coalition featuring the leadership of Sitting Bull skirmished briefly with Lieutenant Colonel George Armstrong Custer.
-In 1876, Sitting Bull was not a strategic leader in the U.S. defeat at Little Bighorn, but his spiritual influence inspired Crazy Horse and the other victorious Indian military leaders.
+In 1873, in what would serve as a preview of the Battle of Little Bighorn three years later, an American Indian military coalition featuring the leadership of Sitting Bull skirmished briefly with Lieutenant Colonel George Armstrong Custer.
+In 1876, Sitting Bull was not a strategic leader in the U.S. defeat at Little Bighorn, but his spiritual influence inspired Crazy Horse and the other victorious American Indian military leaders.
 He subsequently fled to Canada, but in 1881, with his people starving, he returned to the United States and surrendered.

 He was held as a prisoner of war at Fort Randall in South Dakota territory for two years and then was permitted to live on Standing Rock Reservation straddling North and South Dakota territory.
-In 1885, he traveled for a season with Buffalo Bill Cody's Wild West show and then returned to Standing Rock.
-In 1889, the spiritual proclamations of Sitting Bull influenced the rise of the "Ghost Dance," an Indian religious movement that proclaimed that the whites would disappear and the dead Indians and buffalo would return.
+In 1885, he traveled for a season with Buffalo Bill Cody’s Wild West show and then returned to Standing Rock.
+In 1889, the spiritual proclamations of Sitting Bull influenced the rise of the “Ghost Dance,” an American Indian religious movement that proclaimed that the whites would disappear and the dead American Indian and buffalo would return.

-His support of the Ghost Dance movement had brought him into disfavor with government officials, and on December 15, 1890, Indian police burst into Sitting Bull's house in the Grand River area of South Dakota and attempted to arrest him.
+His support of the Ghost Dance movement had brought him into disfavor with government officials, and on December 15, 1890, American Indian police burst into Sitting Bull’s house in the Grand River area of South Dakota and attempted to arrest him.
 There is confusion as to what happened next.
-By some accounts, Sitting Bull's warriors shot the leader of the police, who immediately turned and gunned down Sitting Bull.
+By some accounts, Sitting Bull’s warriors shot the leader of the police, who immediately turned and gunned down Sitting Bull.
 In another account, the police were instructed by Major James McLaughlin, director of the Standing Rock Sioux Agency, to kill the chief at any sign of resistance.
 Whatever the case, Sitting Bull was fatally shot and died within hours.
-The Indian police hastily buried his body at Fort Yates within the Standing Rock Reservation.
+The American Indian police hastily buried his body at Fort Yates within the Standing Rock Reservation.
 In 1953, his remains were moved into Mobridge, South Dakota, where a granite shaft marks his resting place.